dance2die/MyAnimeListSharp/README.md

 			// Step 2: Create a method object var searchMethods = new SearchMethods(credential);

-			// Step 3: Search using the search term ("Full Metal" in this case) string mangaResponse = searchMethods.SearchManga("Code Geass");
+			// Step 3: Search using the search term ("Code Geass" in this case) string mangaResponse = searchMethods.SearchManga("Code Geass");
 			Console.WriteLine(mangaResponse);